erikgrenfors/FSND-Capstone-Trade-Compliance-Monitor/README.md

 ## Authorization, Permissions and Roles

 The API requires an authorization and permission mechanism and is handling this by a JSON Web Token (JWT).
-Illustrated by a live application running on Heroku a JWT can be requested either from a [Portal](https://erigre.herokuapp.com/) using [Authorization Code Flow](https://auth0.com/docs/flows/concepts/auth-code) or from the [Swagger UI](https://erigre.herokuapp.com/apidocs/) using [Implicit Flow](https://auth0.com/docs/flows/concepts/implicit).
+Illustrated by a live mock application running on Heroku a JWT can be requested either from a [Portal](https://erigre.herokuapp.com/) using [Authorization Code Flow](https://auth0.com/docs/flows/concepts/auth-code) or from the [Swagger UI](https://erigre.herokuapp.com/apidocs/) using [Implicit Flow](https://auth0.com/docs/flows/concepts/implicit).
 The JWT carries permissions to represent the two above mentioned roles.

 Permissions: